Plan Your Own Engagement Party

 Tips, Tricks and Warnings

-- Be prepared to tell the story of how the marriage proposal was popped up because everyone in the party will want to know about it.
+- Be prepared to tell the story of how the marriage proposal was executed because everyone in the party will want to know about it.

-- Use the engagement party guest list as basis in drawing up the wedding guest list.
+- Use the engagement party guest list as basis to drawing up the wedding guest list.

 - Requests for unusual or special gifts such as money or favors can be personally communicated to the concerned guest.

-- Avoid unwrapping gifts during the party so as not to put guests without gifts in uncomfortable situation.
+- Avoid unwrapping gifts during the party so as not to put guests without gifts in uncomfortable situation, and it take a lot of time.

 Referencing this Article